open-autonomy/escort/specification/V1/EscortPositionUpdateV1.md

 > - Accuracy fields help AVs tune dynamic buffer growth.

 > [!NOTE]
-> Why V2X StationId?
+> Why StationId?
-> - V2X CAM messages can be received with smaller latency than the `EscortPositionUpdateV1` messages therefore StationId of the Escorter is a valuable information to the AV.
+> - Technologies implementing vehicle-to-everytyhing (V2X) capabilites or other peer-to-peer (p2p) messaging mechanisms can typically operate with lower latency than the `EscortPositionUpdateV1` messages that are relayed via the controlling FMS solution, therefore StationId of the Escorter is valuable information to the AV.
 >
-> Why V2X StationId in Position Update Message?
+> Why StationId in Position Update Message?
-> - V2X StationIds change regularly therefore this is part of the update rather than the activation message.
+> - V2X StationIds are liable to change, therefore this is part of the update rather than the activation message.

 ## Example
 ```json